-Dug a good sized hole, the size of the pot.
+I dug a good-sized hole, the size of the pot.

 After a lengthy search for my garden snippers, I began cutting at one of the drainage holes and made my way around.

-Revealing some very healthy roots that were just ready to become pot bound.
+This revealed some very healthy roots that were just ready to become pot-bound.

-In went the plant and soil was back filled in and around.
-Topped with a heavy layer of mulch and voila.
+In went the plant, and soil was back-filled in and around.
+It was topped with a heavy layer of mulch, and -- Voila!

 After doing the other peppers in the same manner, I'm pretty certain this will also make it easier for me to lift them from the ground and place them in another garden pot when it comes time to put them to bed in the greenhouse.
 I'm not sure I'll do the same thing next year.
 Perhaps I'll start some seeds after I plant these peppers in the ground again after another winter and start over.
 We'll see what happens.